pcuzner/fioloadgen/README.md

 # FIOLoadGen
 Project that provides a structured test environment based on fio workload patterns.
 The project contains a number of tools that promote the following workflow;
-1. deploy the test environment (builds an fio client/server environment containing a specific number of workers)
+1. Use fiodeploy to create the test environment (builds an fio client/server environment containing a specific number of workers)
-2. fiowebservice : provides an API endpoint to interact with the backend test environment via curl or CLI
+2. run fioservice to provide an API and web interface to the test framework
-3. fiocli - CLI interface to the web service to run, and query fio jobs
+3. Use fiocli to interact with the API, to run and query job state/results

 These components provide the following features;
 - RESTful API
 - sqlite3 database (used to hold job state and output)
-- web front end (not implemented yet - just a placeholder react app is present)
+- web front end (partially implemented)
 - cli client to interact with the REST API
-- supported backends (openshift - kubernetes, and ssh to come)
+- supported backends (openshift is all I'm testing against at the moment!)

 ## What does the workflow look like?
 Here's a demo against an openshift cluster.
 It shows the creation of the mgr pod and workers, and illustrates the use of the CLI to run and query jobs.